-If you plan to retire between June 15, 2023 and February 15, 2024, participation in this program requires action by May 1, 2023.
+If you plan to retire between June 15, 2024 and February 15, 2025, participation in this program requires action by May 1, 2024.

-The WRS-Single Payroll Transition Program will be offered annually through May 1, 2024 (application due date).
+This is the last year the WRS-Single Payroll Transition Program will be offered.

 How do I know if my WRS retirement benefit might be affected?